taurus-org/taurus/doc/how_to_release.md

 - [ ] Navigate in the tree and select the TangoTest device (the attr an command panels should be populated)

 ### taurusform
-(basically try all features described in the [user's guide](http://taurus-scada.org/en/latest/users/ui/index.html)
+(basically try all features described in the [user's guide](http://taurus-scada.org/users/ui/index.html)

 - [ ] Launch `taurusform sys/tg_test/1/short_scalar`
+- [ ] go to label context menu, change the configuration and set range to (-1000, 1000), alarm to (-500, 500) and unit to `mm`.
+Close the form and relaunch.
+The new units should be used.
+Change the the write value and check that the orange color is used when in warning values, and that the write widget does not allow to write values out of range.
 - [ ] Test to drag and drop of this attribute onto the same form many times (4 times) (If it crashes, you are seeing bug #96)
 - [ ] Open "Modify Contents" and add sys/tg_test/1 and all of its attributes.
 They should all show ok